JayZaware/Ultimate-Gaming-Survey-Dashboard/README.md

 Tools and Presentation

 Survey responses were collected and structured for analytical interpretation.
-Insights were presented using dashboard visualizations and compiled into a structured PDF report.
+Insights were presented using LOOKER STUDIO dashboard visualizations and compiled into a PDF